 - Vamil, the Random Depreciation on Environmental Investments Allowance

 If you install solar panels or a solar boiler, you can reduce your energy and hot water bill considerably.
 Do you sell and install solar panels on homes and other adjoining buildings, such as a shed?
-From 1 January 2023, you will no longer have to charge 21% VAT to your customers.
+Since 1 January 2023, you no longer have to charge 21% VAT to your customers.
 The VAT for the supply and installation of solar panels will go down to 0%.

 Wind energy is one of the most efficient types of sustainable energy.
 Do you want to invest in wind energy, for example by placing a windmill on your business premises?
 Read about the schemes and rules for wind energy.